artefactual/atom-docs/user-manual/add-edit-content/archival-descriptions.rst

 After clicking "Save" you will be redirected to the :term:`view page` for the new child description.
-You can see the relationship to the parent record expressed in the :term:`context menu`.
+You can see the relationship to the parent record expressed in the :ref:`context menu`.
 For more information on the Context menu and the treeview in AtoM, see: :ref:`context-menu`, and specifically, :ref:`context-menu-treeview`.
 See also: :ref:`treeview-search`.